brentley/ecsworkshop/content/microservices/nodejs/tabs/copilot.md

 - Would you like to use one of your existing applications?
 "Y"
 - Which existing application do you want to add a new service to?
 Select "ecsworkshop", hit enter
-- Which service type best represents yur service's architecture?
+- Which service type best represents your service's architecture?
 Select "Backend Service", hit enter
 - What do you want to name this Backend Service: ecsdemo-nodejs
 - Dockerfile: ./Dockerfile